rapid7/metasploit-framework/README.md

 --

-Generally, you should use [the free installer](https://github.com/rapid7/metasploit-framework/wiki/Nightly-Installers), which contains all of the dependencies and will get you up and running with a few clicks.
+Generally, you should use [the free installer](https://github.com/rapid7/metasploit-framework/wiki/Nightly-Installers), which contains all of the dependencies and will get you up and run with a few clicks.
 See the [Dev Environment Setup](https://r-7.co/MSF-DEV) if you'd like to deal with dependencies on your own.